superseed-xyz/node/README.md

 ### Install docker and docker compose

 > Note: If you're not logged in as root, you'll need to log out and log in again after installation to complete the docker installation.

-Note: This command installs docker and docker compose for Ubuntu.
+This command installs docker and docker compose for Ubuntu.
 For windows and mac desktop or laptop, please use Docker Desktop.
 For other OS, please find instructions in Google.

 ```sh
 # Update and upgrade packages